 Is the New Testament based on eyewitness testimony?
 Let’s examine the Bible to find out.

-“This is now, beloved, the second letter I am =&0=&The writer of 1 Peter clearly says this is the second letter he is writing, which implies that 1 Peter is his first.
+“This is now, beloved, the second letter I am =&1=&The writer of 2 Peter clearly says this is the second letter he is writing, which implies that 1 Peter is the first letter he wrote.

 First and Second Peter both claim writership by Peter, an apostle of Jesus Christ (1 Peter 1:1; 2 Peter 1:1,17-18), and “a fellow elder, a witness of Christ’s sufferings and one who also will share in the glory to be revealed” (1 Peter 5:1).
-The early church unhesitatingly received 1 Peter as authentic.
-Some examples are as follows:
+The early church unhesitatingly received 1 Peter as authentic, and there is also some evidence of the acceptance of 2 Peter as authentic.
+Some examples are as follows, but notice the proof of the very early acceptance of both 1 and 2 Peter as authentic:

-• Clement of Rome (30-101 CE); The Didache (an anonymous, early-second-century A.D. work dealing with a variety of doctrinal and practical matters of import to the early Christian church); and Polycarp (69-156 CE), all quoted from 1 Peter.
+The Didache (an anonymous, early-second-century CE work dealing with a variety of doctrinal and practical matters of import to the early Christian church) about 95 CE, cited 1 Peter 2:11